The 13th edition of LabMed welcomes 8 authors of 1st or 2nd feature films from the Mediterranean basin.

 The first session will take place from June 29 to July 5, 2024.

-When a court rejects the asylum application of Nour, a 25-year-old woman in Germany, and deportation looms, Nour joins a group of women living in a private refugee center.
-Together, they embark on a multi-dimensional struggle to challenge the deportation order and seek a freer future for themselves and their children in Germany.
+When a court rejects the asylum request of Nour, a 25-year-old woman in Germany, and an imminent deportation looms over her, Nour joins a group of women residing in a private refugee center.
+Together, they embark on a multidimensional battle to challenge the deportation order, yearning for a more liberated future for themselves and their children in Germany.

 An insecure artist and daughter of a famous painter must navigate the cutthroat art world and survive financially, leading her to forge her father's paintings and ultimately face a public trial.